Land0fChocolate/NewEmeraldRomHack/README.md

 	- All item use, except for Poke Balls, is disabled from battles by default.
 NPCs don't use items either.
 Players may re-enable items in the options menu if they wish.
 - Deoxys is able to change forms by interacting with meteorites in the overworld.
 - Groomer, EV trainer and IV trainer NPCs have been added.
+- Better berry trees
-- Berry tree yield rates have increased.
-Interaction with berry trees is also quicker.
+	- Yield rates have increased.
+	- Interaction with berry trees and soil patches is quicker.
+	- Rain waters berry trees.
 - Number of Feebas spots is tripled.
 - Removed badge boosts